SpinalHDL/VexiiRiscv-RTD/source/VexiiRiscv/Framework/index.rst

 .. code-block:: scala

-    // Lets define a component which will provide access to a few input/outputs through JTAG class SimpleJtagTap extends Component {
+    // Lets define a component which will provide access to a few input/outputs through JTAG. class SimpleJtagTap extends Component {
       val io = new Bundle {
         val jtag    = slave(Jtag())